Leo3418/leo3418.github.io/collections/_posts/en/2020-07-27-compile-vcgencmd-on-fedora.md

 $ sudo ldconfig
 ```

-Running `/opt/vc/bin/vcgencmd` now should no longer get you the error message.
+Running `/opt/vc/bin/vcgencmd` now should no longer produce the error message.

 {% include asciinema-player.html name="ldconfig.cast" poster="npt:5" %}

-It can be tedious when you have to type in the full path to the `vcgencmd`
+It can be tedious when the full path to the `vcgencmd` program must be entered
-program in order to run it.
-To save yourself from the torture, you can add
+to run it every time.
+To avoid this, add `/opt/vc/bin` to the `PATH`
-`/opt/vc/bin` to the `PATH` environment variable by editing `~/.bashrc`:
+environment variable.
+One way of doing this is to edit `~/.bashrc`:

 ```diff
   # User specific environment